Сertified Diamonds VS Non-Certified: Diamond Certificate

 Our retail store is located at Shop 34-36 on Level 2 of the Prestigious Queen Victoria Building

-Monday to Saturday 8AM-4PM<br/> By Appointments only
+Monday to Friday 8AM - 4PM<br/> By appointments only

 Our retail store is located at Level 27/480 Queen St, Brisbane City QLD 4000

-Monday to Saturday 8AM-4PM<br/> By Appointments only
+Monday to Friday 8AM - 4PM<br/> By appointments only

 Our retail store is located at Level 13/50 Cavill Ave, Surfers Paradise QLD 4217